 How Hydraulic Lifts Work

-A hydraulic lift moves objects using the force created by pressure on a liquid in a cylinder that moves a piston upwards.
-Incompressible oil is pumped into the cylinder, which forces the piston to the top.
-When a valve opens to release the oil, the piston lowers by gravitational attraction.
+A hydraulic lift operates by utilizing pressure exerted on an incompressible liquid within a cylinder to move a piston upward.
+When incompressible oil is pumped into the cylinder, it pushes the piston to its upper position.
+To lower the piston, a valve opens, allowing the oil to release under the influence of gravitational force.

 Force Generated